A compact, modern city, famed for refined crafts and its vibrant, violent history

 Gifu and its capital city are at the center of Japan, both geographically and historically.
-The city played a key role in Japan's unification, making the area rich in history.
+The city played a key role in Japan's unification and has a rich history to discover.

-JR Gifu Station is about 30 minutes from JR Nagoya.
+Gifu Station is about 30 minutes from Nagoya.
 From there you can catch trains and buses to all parts of the prefecture.

-JR Gifu-Hashima is a stop on the Tokaido Shinkansen line (not all trains stop there) between Nagoya and Maibara.
-The adjacent Gifu-Hashima Meitetsu station connects with Gifu Meitetsu Station, a five minute walk from JR Gifu Station.
+Gifu-Hashima is a stop on the Tokaido Shinkansen line between Nagoya and Maibara.
+The adjacent Gifu-Hashima Meitetsu station connects with Gifu Meitetsu Station, a five-minute walk from Gifu Station.

-High on Mount Kinka on the banks of the Nagaragawa River, Gifu Castle has one of the most impressive views of any castle in Japan.
-Rebuilt to the specs of the 16th century original, it takes around an hour to reach it on foot or a few minutes by the ropeway.
+High on Mt.
+Kinka on the banks of the Nagaragawa River, Gifu Castle has one of the most impressive views of any castle in Japan and was rebuilt to the specifications of the 16th-century original.
+It takes around an hour to reach it on foot or a few minutes by ropeway.
 The area around the base of the mountain is packed with shrines, temples and museums.

-In the 19th century, a 14 meter statue of the Buddha was built to honor the victims of earthquakes and the diseases that inevitably followed them.
-A short walk from the base of Mount Kinka and Gifu Castle , the Buddha and the temple that houses it are comparable with the great Buddhas of Nara and Kamakura .
+In the 19th century, a 14-meter statue of the Buddha was built to honor the victims of earthquakes and the diseases that inevitably followed them.
+A short walk from the base of Mt.
+Kinka and Gifu Castle , the Buddha and the temple that houses it are comparable with the great Buddhas of Nara and Kamakura .

 Ukai fishing takes place at night by firelight.
 You can watch from boats that drift alongside the fishermen.
-Some boats also serve dinner while you watch the fishing.
+Some boats also serve dinner while you watch.

 Another river-borne thrill is riding the rapids of the Kiso River.
 The river is also called the Nihon Rhine for its likeness to its German counterpart.

-Far more sedate than white-water rafting but still exciting, the trip down the most beautiful section of the Nihon Rhine takes about an hour.
+Far more sedate than white-water rafting but still exciting, the trip down the most beautiful section of the Kiso River takes about an hour.
 The wide river unfurls through open country before twisting through some narrower passes where strange rock formations rise from the water like sculptures.